redis/redis-doc/commands/bitfield.md

 the increment or decrement overflow (or underflow) by specifying one of the following behaviors:

-* **WRAP**: wrap around, both with signed and unsigned integers.
+* **WRAP**: wrap-around, both with signed and unsigned integers.
 In the case of unsigned integers, wrapping is like performing the operation modulo the maximum value the integer can contain (the C standard behavior).
 With signed integers instead wrapping means that overflows restart towards the most negative value and underflows towards the most positive ones, so for example if an `i8` integer is set to the value 127, incrementing it by 1 will yield `-128`.
-* **SAT**: uses saturation arithmetic, that is, on underflows the value is set to the minimum integer value, and on overflows to the maximum integer value.
-For example incrementing an `i8` integer starting from value 120 with an increment of 10, will result into the value 127, and further increments will always keep the value at 127.
-The same happens on underflows, but towards the value is blocked at the most negative value.
+* **SAT**: uses saturation arithmetic, that is, on underflows, the value is set to the minimum integer value, and on overflows to the maximum integer value.
+For example, incrementing an `i8` integer starting from value 120 with an increment of 10, will result in the value 127, and further increments will always keep the value at 127.
+The same happens on underflows, but the value is blocked at the most negative value.
-* **FAIL**: in this mode no operation is performed on overflows or underflows detected.
+* **FAIL**: in this mode, no operation is performed on overflows or underflows detected.
 The corresponding return value is set to NULL to signal the condition to the caller.

 Note that each `OVERFLOW` statement only affects the `!INCRBY` and `!SET` commands that follow it in the list of subcommands, up to the next `OVERFLOW`